 Enjoy a Private 2-hours Bosphorus Cruise

-Let us plan the most out of it for Istanbul including a 2-hours Bosphorus Cruise ride on a private motor-yacht with your own private guide and tell you more about it.
-Either on a traditional kayik (as on the above photos), a vintage classical wooden one or a modern motor-yacht; we will make sure you have a
+Let us plan the most out of it for Istanbul including a 2-hours Bosphorus Cruise ride on a private motor-yacht with your private guide and tell you more about it.
+Either on a traditional kayik (as on the above photos), a vintage classical wooden one or a modern motor-yacht; we will make sure you have an amazing time.